Vertica Integration with DbVisualizer: Connection Guide

 To connect DbVisualizer to your Vertica database, first you need to create a Database Connection object as follows:

-- From the home page, select Database > Create Database Connection.
-When prompted, select Use Wizard.
+- From the home page menu, select Database > Create Database Connection.

 - On the next screen, enter the following database information:

 Click the Ping Server button to verify connectivity.
-Upon a successful connection click Finish.
+Upon a successful connection click Connect.

 The Database Connection screen appears.
 Here you can view database and driver information.
 You can also manage data type handling, as well as connection, driver, and database properties.

-For more information on the various options in the Connection Wizard and the resulting Database Connection screen tabs see the DbVisualizer User Guide.
+For more information on the various options for Database Connection, see the DbVisualizer User Guide.